 Under the Energy Policy Act of 2005, NERC, as part of its responsibilities delegated by FERC, is responsible for assuring the effective and efficient reduction of risks to the reliability and security of the grid.
-As such, NERC, through its industrydriven standards development process, identifies mitigation strategies, including mandatory reliability standards, to address identified risks.
+As such, NERC, through its industry-driven standards development process, identifies mitigation strategies, including mandatory reliability standards, to address identified risks.
 Georgia Transmission, as an owner of bulk electric system assets, is subject to these mandatory NERC reliability standards.
 We are registered with NERC as a Transmission Owner, Transmission Service Provider, Planning Coordinator, Transmission Planner and Distribution Provider.
-Currently, we are subject to 54 mandatory reliability standards, comprised of 740 individual requirements, and support compliance with several other mandatory reliability standards applicable to Oglethorpe and GSOC.
-In 2022 FERC approved several modifications to existing standards to address emerging risks such as supply chain cyber security risk management and geomagnetic disturbances.
-Our industry experts monitor standards development activity and participate in various NERC standard drafting teams to provide technical expertise to NERC with the goal of ensuring standards are developed based on sound reliability principles.
+Currently, we are subject to 54 mandatory reliability standards, comprised of 708 individual requirements and support compliance with several other mandatory reliability standards applicable to Oglethorpe Power and GSOC.

+FERC and NERC currently are focusing significant effort on identifying and addressing risks related to evolving cyber and physical security threats, grid preparedness for extreme weather events and performance of inverter-based resources.
+These efforts likely will result in additional mandatory requirements in the future for Georgia Transmission.
+Our industry experts monitor standards development activity and participate in various NERC technical committees, working groups and standard drafting teams to provide technical expertise to NERC with the goal of ensuring standards are developed based on sound reliability and security principles.